1966 – 1976 |1976 – 1986 |1986 – 1996 | 1996 – 2006

 1985 In June, NOW organizes a national march in D.C. and “Witness for Women’s Lives” rallies in 13 cities protesting the Catholic leadership’s opposition to abortion and contraception.

-1986 NOW organizes first East/West Coast March for Women’s Lives, drawing 125,000 demonstrators to Washington, DC and 30,000 to Los Angeles despite torrential rains.
+1986 NOW organizes the first East/West Coast March for Women’s Lives, drawing 125,000 demonstrators to Washington, DC and 30,000 to Los Angeles despite torrential rains.

-1986 NOW Foundation is formed as the tax-deductible litigation, education and advocacy arm of NOW.
+1986 NOW Foundation is formed as the tax-deductible litigation, education, and advocacy arm of NOW.

-1986 After numerous assaults on abortion clinics, NOW announces that it has filed a federal civil suit in Delaware against Joseph Scheidler, the Pro Life Action League, and other groups attacking the clinics, for violation of anti-trust and other federal laws.
+1986 After numerous assaults on abortion clinics, NOW announces that it has filed a federal civil suit in Delaware against Joseph Scheidler, the Pro-Life Action League, and other groups attacking the clinics, for violation of anti-trust and other federal laws.

-1987 NOW launches “The Great American Mother’s Day Write-In” to counter the right-wing assault to prevent passage of the Family and Medical Leave Act.
+1987 NOW launches “The Great American Mother’s Day Write-In” to counter the right-wing assault to prevent the passage of the Family and Medical Leave Act.

 1987 NOW “Campaign to Free Sharon Kowalski,” successfully brings attention to the rights of lifetime partners in making medical decisions for each other.